haydenwalker980/Tusko/README.md

 # Tusko
 ## Sooo what is this???
-a web client for Mastodon
+a web client for Mastodon, is what i plan it to be.